Shoulder Tap Program

 Those law enforcement agencies that have used the Decoy Shoulder Tap Program have had significant results.

-The program's success can be measured quantitatively by the number of persons who furnished over those who did not on the first week versus the last week of the operation.
+The program’s success can be measured quantitatively by the number of persons who furnished over those who did not.

 Further quantitative measures include the number of arrests; the number of suspects booked versus released on misdemeanor notices to appear; and the ages of the arrested suspects.